The schematic design phase for the Tweed Valley Hospital is now complete.

 The schematic design also develops the external and internal building finishes, and the overall landscape solution.

-This phase includes ongoing consultation with clinicians, operational staff and the community to ensure we are planning and building a hospital that will be a leader in regional healthcare.
+Clinicians, operational staff and the community played a vital role in the development of the Tweed Valley Hospital schematic design process, to ensure we are planning and building a hospital that will be a leader in regional healthcare.